Wellfleet Sprint Triathlon

 Officials will be placed at strategic positions on both courses including transition area, bike mount and dismount.

 Some of the most critical rules are below.
-Please note that starting with this year USA Triathlon has increased the non-drafting zone to 10 meters (32 feet, or about five bike lengths).
+Please note that starting with this year USA Triathlon has increased the non-drafting zone to 12 meters (about 40 feet, or six bike lengths).

 1. Helmets: Only helmets approved by the US Consumer Product Safety Commission (CPSC) may be used in USAT sanctioned events.
 Helmets must be worn at all times while on your bike before, during, and after the event.
 Penalty: Disqualification